2020-2021 state budget bill (part 2).

 The House and Senate compromise budget

-- $138 for schools, restoring stabilization grants, increasing cash for kids receiving free and reduced lunch, and bumping up the per-pupil budget in towns with low property values.
+- $138 million for schools, restoring stabilization grants, increasing cash for kids receiving free and reduced lunch, and bumping up the per-pupil budget in towns with low property values.

 - Dropping a mandatory paid family and medical leave program, which Sununu promised would trigger a veto.